Azure/bicep/docs/tutorial/08-debugging.md

 # DEBUGGING
-Unless you lead a fully charmed life, one day with bicep the relationship is gonna get rocky and because your code isn't going to work.
+One day with bicep the relationship is gonna get rocky because your code isn't going to work.
-This document is intended a means and methods for getting "unstuck" when things go wrong.
+This document is intended to provide means and methods for getting "unstuck" when things go wrong.

 This document hopes to deal with some of the rough edges for a person new to Azure Resource Manager Templates (ARM) &amp; Bicep as the reader makes progression beyond the "HelloWorld" tutorials into comprehension and toward mastery.